-Avoid Backsliding: Ensure people or institutions access resources to adapt as best they can manage the effects of crisis at hand, without compromising future food security aim to transform the drivers of food security crises.
-Such an approach can also be applied to non-conflict-based crises.
-Crucially, however, it also works for contexts experiencing conflict.
+Avoid Backsliding: Ensure people or institutions access resources to adapt as best they can manage the effects of crisis at hand, without compromising future food security.

-Prevent Crisis Escalation: Address downstream effects of food security crises and newly emerging risks, including triggers of violence that may reignite or further exacerbate food crises conditions
+Prevent Crisis Escalation: Address downstream effects of food security crises and newly emerging risks, including triggers of violence that may reignite or further exacerbate food crises conditions.

-Transform Drivers: Tackle the root cause of food insecurity and drivers of vulnerability
+Transform Drivers: Tackle the root cause of food insecurity and drivers of vulnerability.